frappe/books_docs/docs/entries/price-list.md

 ## Choosing a Price List

-You need to select `Price List` in the transaction placed next to Account to have Item Price fetched in the [Sales](/transactions/sales-invoices#sales-invoices) or [Purchase](/transactions/purchase-invoices#creating-purchase-invoices) transaction.
+You need to select `Price List` in the transaction to have Item Price fetched in the [Sales](/transactions/sales-invoices#sales-invoices) or [Purchase](/transactions/purchase-invoices#creating-purchase-invoices) transaction.